-- 6.0 Require sanitary sewerage service agencies to coordinate extension of sanitary services with other key facilities, i.e., water, transportation, and storm drainage systems, which are necessary to serve additional lands. - 8.
-The territory is inside the City of Happy Valley and has a zoning designation of R-5 single family.
-The existing development is compatible with this designation. - 9.
+- 6.0 Require sanitary sewerage service agencies to coordinate extension of sanitary services with other key facilities, i.e., water, transportation, and storm drainage systems, which are necessary to serve additional lands. - 9.
+The territory is inside the City of Happy Valley and is zoned R-5, Single Family. - 10.
 ORS 195 requires agreements between providers of urban services.
 Urban services are defined as: sanitary sewers, water, fire protection, parks, open space, recreation and streets, roads and mass transit.
 These agreements are to specify which governmental entity will provide which service to which area in the long term.
 The counties are responsible for facilitating the creation of these agreements.
-There are no urban service agreements under ORS 195 relative to sewer service in this area of Clackamas County. - 10.
-WES, as the service provider for the District, has a 12 inch sewer line in SE 172nd Avenue which can serve the site. - 11.
-The Sunrise Water Authority provides water service to the property. - 12.
-The area receives police service from the City of Happy Valley which contracts with the Clackamas County Sheriff's Department for service. - 13.
+There are no urban service agreements under ORS 195 relative to sewer service in this area of Clackamas County. - 11.
+WES, as the service provider for the District, has an 8-inch sewer line in SE Hagen Road which can serve the property. - 12.
+The Sunrise Water Authority provides water service to the site. - 13.
+The area receives police service from the City of Happy Valley which contracts with the Clackamas County Sheriff's Department for service. - 14.
 The territory is within the Clackamas County R.F.P.D. #1.
 This service will not be affected by annexation to the County Service District for sanitary sewers.